bioCKO/rnaed/README.md

 # About
 This is an RNA editing pipeline that calls RNA editing events from RNA-seq data.
+It uses the human genome as reference, but can easily be modified to use any reference genome.
+The aim of this repository is to provide the code used in our corresponding article.

 # How to use
 1. Clone the repository: